devblackops/github-action-psscriptanalyzer/README.md

 ### Docker

-Use the Docker Hub version of the Action instead of building the container during the check
+Use the Docker Hub version of the Action instead of building the container during the check.

 ```yaml
 name: CI